The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/plano-tx-1604-preston-rd.md

 latitudeLongitude = ["33.02114032","-96.79570708"]
 +++

 ***1604 Preston Rd, Store #950*** is a *Chuck E. Cheese's* that opened in May 1998 with Studio C (1997)|Studio C and is currently open as of 2023.
-This location installed the first {{< wiki-link "Chuck E Live Stage (Dance Floor)" >}} in 2015 and would later become the standard for all newly remodeled stores during the 2017 2.0 Remodel Program|2.0 Remodel initiative.
-This store was shown in several commercials in the 2000s, 2010s, and 2020s along with {{< wiki-link "Irving, TX (3903 W Airport Fwy)" >}}.
+This location installed the first [Chuck E Live Stage (Dance Floor)] in 2015 and would later become the standard for all newly remodeled stores during the 2017 2.0 Remodel Program|2.0 Remodel initiative.
+This store was shown in several commercials in the 2000s, 2010s, and 2020s along with [Irving, TX (3903 W Airport Fwy)].

 ## Stages

 Plano, TX is one of the first stores to debut with the new Studio C (1997)|Studio C concept in 1998.
 Despite its significance the stage shows while it was at the Plano, TX store would go undocumented during the rise of animatronic connoisseurs throughout the 2000s.
-The Studio C show would be removed during a remodel in 2015 and sent to {{< wiki-link "Dearborn, MI (24399 Michigan Ave)" >}} to replace their 3-Stage show.
-The {{< wiki-link "Chuck E Live Stage (Dance Floor)" >}} would replace Plano's Studio C in the May of 2015 and would later be updated once in 2019 and once more during the store's 2022 remodel.
-The remodel would set the Dance Floor into the ground and would remove the six monitors above the Dance Floor and to feature the {{< wiki-link "Video Wall" >}}.
+The Studio C show would be removed during a remodel in 2015 and sent to [Dearborn, MI (24399 Michigan Ave)] to replace their 3-Stage show.
+The [Chuck E Live Stage (Dance Floor)] would replace Plano's Studio C in the May of 2015 and would later be updated once in 2019 and once more during the store's 2022 remodel.
+The remodel would set the Dance Floor into the ground and would remove the six monitors above the Dance Floor and to feature the [Video Wall].

 ## History

-Plano, Texas's Chuck E. Cheese's opened on May 4, 1998, as one of the first newly designed standalone stores in the company after {{< wiki-link "Concept Unification" >}} The store featured some of the first 1998 parody pieces created based on the Studio C concept.
+Plano, Texas's Chuck E. Cheese's opened on May 4, 1998, as one of the first newly designed standalone stores in the company after [Concept Unification] The store featured some of the first 1998 parody pieces created based on the Studio C concept.
 This included the Andy Warhol-inspired headshots of Chuck E. Cheese(1) and 'Must C TV' awards, which were parodies of at the time popular media.(2)

 ### Media